FabSwingers.com

 Reply privately, Reply in forum +quote or View forums list

-By *omblingFreeCouple 34 weeks ago
+By *omblingFreeCouple over a year ago

 Covid forced me into debt.
 Knowing I'm in debt and now have to fill my days with awful shit and tedium just to get back to where I was pre-pandemic makes me very depressed and angry.